oracle/oci-react-samples/mtdrworkshop/setup-dev-environment/Readme.md

   ![](psong_images/compartment_ocid_ask.png)

   To use an existing compartment, you must enter the OCID of the compartment yourself.
-To find the OCID of an existing compartment, click on the Navigation Menu of the cloud console, navigate to **Idenity & Security** and click on **Compartments**
+To find the OCID of an existing compartment, click on the Navigation Menu of the cloud console, navigate to **Identity & Security** and click on **Compartments**

   ![](psong_images/compartment_navigate.png)
   Click the appropriate compartment and copy the OCID